 - Leafy greens, seafood, legumes, and fruits also contain calcium.

 More than 1 /4th of our body muscles are made of magnesium.
 Magnesium is one of the important nutrients that provide us with energy.
 Poor magnesium literally ends up weakening leg muscles and exhaustiveness in the whole body.
-Men need a minimum of 400 mg and women need around 320 mg of magnesium daily.
+Men need a minimum of 400 mg and women to need around 320 mg of magnesium daily.

 Foods rich in magnesium